We stand with Ukraine to help keep people safe. Join us

 Types of VPN encryption protocols

-Now let’s briefly overview the types of VPN encryption protocols.
-These determine how your data is transferred back and forth between the internet and your device.
+Now, let’s briefly overview the types of VPN encryption protocols.
+These protocols determine how data is transferred back and forth between the Internet and your device:

 You can’t change your VPN encryption protocols, so understanding the purposes they serve is essential to protect your devices appropriately.